Table of Contents

 The first step for identifying the specimen is looking at the section directly, i.e. without a microscope.
 One should consider the following questions at this point: “How many edges do I see?” and “Does the section have a lumen?”.

 Then the specimen is viewed in the lowest magnification, in order to gain a general overview and to eventually develop an initial hypothesis.
 It is best to work your way to larger magnifications in this manner, in order to capture details and to confirm or disprove the hypothesis with the assistance of this.

-In order to not get lost in the section, it is advisable to always return to the lowest magnification and zoom in on the parts of interest once again.
+For orientation purposes, In order to not get lost in the section, it is advisable to always return to the lowest magnification and zoom in on the parts of interest once again.
 However, for success in the histology course, you need to not only recognize the section; you also need to have the background theoretical knowledge at hand.

 The presence of an epithelium is an important clue for the diagnosis of the section.
 The epithelium type further assists one in establishing a rough guess with respect to the section.

 In addition to the systematic structure, it is important for every doctor to know the distribution and function of all epithelial types in order to apply basic knowledge to the understanding of pathology.

 Bone is also a tissue and can be sliced into a section.
 How is bone structured?
 Which cells are within bone?
 And how many bones does man really have?
 For physicians, it is important to understand the structure and the structure of a bone in the exam.